Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 +11 (1): Number of sectors per track
 ```

 This query returns detailed invariant information about a given device.
-Returning `RESULT_NOT_IMPLEMENTED` is equivalent to returning `RESULT_OK` and filling the information buffer with a value of 512 for the sector size field and all zeros for the rest of fields.
+Returning `RESULT_NOT_IMPLEMENTED` is equivalent to returning `RESULT_OK` and filling the information buffer with a value of 512 for the sector size field and all zeros for the rest of the fields.

 "Block devices" are all devices that can be read and written via access to logical sectors.
-This includes floppy disk, hard disks, pendrives, multimedia cards, etc. Block devices must be readable and optionally writable via [the `READ_WRITE` routine](TODO: link).
+This includes floppy disk, hard disks, pendrives, multimedia cards, etc. Block devices must be readable and optionally writable via [the `READ_WRITE` routine](#449-read_write-4128h).

 In the current version Nextor will refuse to work with a device that is reported as a non-block device or having a sector size different from 512 bytes.

-The information about cylinders, heads and sectors per tracks apply only to floppy disks and hard disks; for other device types, or when this information is not available for whatever reason, these fields should be returned with value zero.
+The information about cylinders, heads and sectors per track applies only to floppy disks and hard disks; for other device types, or when this information is not available for whatever reason, these fields should be returned with value zero.
 This information is not used by the Nextor kernel, but can be used by device partitioning tools in order to properly align partitions on the disk (in the current version of Nextor this information is not used by the built-in partitioning tool).

 The "read only" flags should be set only for devices that are only readable by design (for example a CD-ROM).
 A device that can be dynamically write protected and write enabled should not be reported as a read-only device.

-If the "floppy disk drive" is set Nextor will treat the device differently in some aspects, see ["Support for floppy disks" in the user manual](TODO: link).
-If a driver reports a device as being a floppy disk it should implement the ["Get format choices for a floppy disk"](TODO: link) and ["Format floppy disk"](TODO: link) queries too.
+If the "floppy disk drive" flag is set Nextor will treat the device differently in some aspects, see ["Support for floppy disks" in the user manual](Nextor%203.0%20User%20Manual.md#25-support-for-floppy-disks).
+If a driver reports a device as being a floppy disk it should implement the _[4.6.5.
+Device query 5: Get format choices for a floppy disk device](#465-device-query-5-get-format-choices-for-a-floppy-disk-device)_ and _[4.6.6.
+Device query 6: Format a floppy disk device](#466-device-query-6-format-a-floppy-disk-device)_ queries too.

 #### 4.6.3.
 Device query 3: Get device status